Types of dismissal Dismissals

 • physical violence

-• serious lack of care to their duties or other people ('gross negligence')
+• 'gross negligence' – when there's a serious lack of care to their duties or other people

-• serious insubordination, for example refusing to take lawful and reasonable orders from a supervisor
+• serious insubordination – for example refusing to take reasonable orders from a supervisor

 Your organisation might have its own policy or rules with other examples of gross misconduct.